naturalis/ndabio/readme.txt

     <drupalroot>/sites/all

 files
-  The content of this folder should be copied to your drupal files folder loceted here:
+  The content of this folder should be copied to your drupal files folder located here:
     <drupalroot>/sites/default/files

 resources
   This folder contains files only needed for a clean install ans is generally not needed.

 zurb_foundation
-  This folder should replace the existing zurf_foundation folder included in the naturalis installation profile, loceted here:
+  This folder should replace the existing zurb_foundation folder included in the Naturalis installation profile, located here:
     <drupalroot>/profiles/naturalis/themes/contrib/zurb_foundation